dltk-ai/qubitai-dltk/README.md

 Please install openDLTK as a pre-requisite

 ---
-**Note**: To use third part AI engines please provide your credentials.
+**Note**: To use third party AI engines please provide your credentials.
 Instructions on getting credentials and configuring are provided below.

 ---
 # Installation